-Playing off of the words of none other than hip-hop artist extraordinaire Eminem and rock legend David Bowie, as a result of the new rules enacted by FASB, all of us will soon be “Going Through Changes” that ultimately force us to “face the strange” and to a large extent the consequential pain associated with the fallout from these “Ch-ch-changes.”
+Playing off of the words of none other than hip-hop artist extraordinaire Eminem and rock legend David Bowie, as a result of the new rules enacted by FASB, all of us are (or soon will be) “Going Through Changes” that ultimately will force us to “face the strange,” and to a large extent the consequential pain associated with the fallout from these “Ch-Ch-Changes.”

 Historical Perspective and Necessity